 I’m a sucker for the well-mannered, reserved Regency hero and Sebastian is one of my favorites.
-He’s been in love with his childhood friend forever Georgiana forever, only she’s oblivious to this fact.
-But now Sebastian must marry quickly for an inheritance and he’s determined to wed finally tell Georgiana of his feelings.
+He’s been in love with his childhood friend Georgiana forever, only she’s oblivious to this fact.
+But now Sebastian must marry quickly for an inheritance.
+He’s determined to wed and finally tell Georgiana of his feelings.
 Listen, imagine the best characteristics of your favorite literary Regency heros and that is Sebastian.
-Well-dressed and wealthy, but down to earth, patient and devoted.
+He is well-dressed and wealthy, but down to earth, patient and devoted.
 It doesn’t hurt that he practically melts upon any sight of Georgiana.

 8. Jesse Bird of The Pursuit of Tamsen Littlejohn